Battle of Inyezane: No. 1 Column

 No. 1 Column had about 4,750 men, including 4,271 fighting troops and 384 wagons with more than 500 civilian drivers, under the command of Colonel Charles Pearson.
 It included two battalions of British infantry, eight companies of the 2nd Battalion, 3rd Regiment (749 officers and men) and six companies of the 99th Regiment (515 men) along with more than 200 sailors from the Naval Brigade, the foot troops supported by two 7-pounder field guns, a Gatling gun and a company of Royal Artillery with two 7-pounders.
 There were also about 312 European horse, including Imperial mounted infantry and colonial volunteer cavalry of the Victoria Mounted Rifles (47 men), Stanger Mounted Rifles (37 men) and Natal Hussars (39 men).

 Local auxiliary troops included a company of pioneers (104 men) and two battalions of the 2nd Regiment of the Natal Native Contingent, some 2,256 men in 20 companies, each comprising three European officers and six NCOs, ten African NCOs armed with rifles and 90 African spearmen.
-The cavalry was commanded by Major Percy Harrow Stanley Barrow, the 2nd Regiment NNC by Major S. Graves, and the native pioneers by Captain G. Beddoes.

-One company of sailors and several companies of the NNC were left to garrison Fort Pearson on the south bank of the Tugela River and another company of sailors and two companies of the 99th Regiment were left in Fort Tenedos, on the northern bank of Tugela.
+The cavalry was commanded by Major Percy Harrow Stanley Barrow, the 2nd Regiment NNC by Major Shapland Graves, and the native pioneers by Captain Gilbert K.E.
+Beddoes.
+A company of sailors and several companies of the NNC were left to garrison Fort Pearson on the south bank of the Tugela River and another company of sailors and two companies of the 99th Regiment were left in Fort Tenedos, on the northern bank of Tugela.

 From there, No. 1 Column advanced to Eshowe in two divisions.
 Concentrating on the right bank of the Tugela River, the first division had approximately 2,758 men, 400 from six companies of the 2nd Battalion, 3rd Regiment, 160 from three companies of the 99th Regiment, 138 Naval Brigade (Blue Jackets), men from with two 7-pounders, one Gatling gun and a Hale rocket tube, 23 men of the Royal Artillery with two 7-pounders, 90 Royal Engineers, 115 local mounted infantry, 117 Colonial troopers, 1,655 men of the 2nd Regiment, Natal Native Contingent and 60 of 2 Company, Natal Native Pioneers.

+Zulu Forces

+An impi consisting of around 6,000 Zulu warriors under Godide kaNdlela was poised to oppose the British.
+They were a mix of old and young warriors, drawn from the uDlambedlu, izinGulube, iNsukamngeni, iQwa, uDududu, and iNdabakawombe regiments.